abhiKohar/newsHeadlineAnalysis/README.md

 # File Descriptions
-requirements.txt contains all the required packages.
-.ipynb notebook contains the analysis.
+requirements.txt contains all the required packages and .ipynb notebook contains the analysis.

 # Results